nuxeo/nuxeo-drive/docs/installer.md

 ## Old Implementation

-Until Drive 3.1.0, we were using [cx_Freeze](https://pypi.org/project/cx_Freeze/) in conjonction with either [Esky](https://pypi.org/project/esky/) (Windows) or [py2app](https://pypi.org/project/py2app/) (macOS) to freeze the code and create installer.
+Until Drive 3.1.0, we were using [cx_Freeze](https://pypi.org/project/cx_Freeze/) in conjunction with [Esky](https://pypi.org/project/esky/) (Windows) or [py2app](https://pypi.org/project/py2app/) (macOS) to freeze the code and create installer.
-It has worked for years but when we needed to move forward to Python 3 and Qt 5, we were stuck:
+It has worked for years but was preventing our move to Python 3 and Qt 5:
-- the cx_Freeze update from 4.3.3 to latest 5.1.1 was impossible due to Esky incompatibilty;
+- The cx_Freeze update from 4.3.3 to latest 5.1.1 is impossible due to Esky incompatibility;
-- the Windows installer was not ideal with lot of issues (executable information, panel configuration information, ... );
+- The Windows installer is not ideal with lot of issues (executable information, panel configuration information, ...);
-- not possible to sign installers and packages;
+- It is not possible to sign installers and packages;
-- cx_Freeze and Esky were not Python 3 compliant.
+- cx_Freeze and Esky are not Python 3 compliant.

-So, with the issue [NXDRIVE-730](https://jira.nuxeo.com/browse/NXDRIVE-730), we decided to seek for an alternative.
+So, with the issue [NXDRIVE-730](https://jira.nuxeo.com/browse/NXDRIVE-730), we decided to seek an alternative.

 ## Current Implementation

 ### Freezer

 We decided to use [PyInstaller](http://www.pyinstaller.org/) to freeze the code:
-- installation made easy;
+- Installation made easy;
-- a uniq way to build releases on GNU/Linux, macOS and Windows;
+- A unique way to build releases on GNU/Linux, macOS and Windows;
-- code-signing executables.
+- Code-signing executables.

 ### Installers